 It’s pretty simple really.
 Look for gifts that add value to someone’s life (or yours).
 Gifts that are useful, are made with better materials and ingredients, small-batch and perhaps that give back in some way (eg. a charitable cause) or offer an experience such as a day trip to a Nordic Spa, a pottery, a specialty cooking class or even host them for a cozy homemade winter dinner.
 The options are endless really, even if physical gifts aren't the right thing for a particular person.

 3. A big one (well in my opinion) is gift wrapping.
 Here are some tips:

 Reuse and repurpose packaging - boxes, tissue paper, bags, ribbon.
 Keep what you can and keep using them so they have a longer life and stay out of the trash.
 Of course, recycle when possible.
 I keep a bin with gift wrap & bags that we've received over the years and reuse it when I can each year.

 Reusable fabric wrapping aka FUROSHIKI - the Japanese way of wrapping gifts.
 I am becoming obsessed with this way of gift wrapping.
 First off, it looks beautiful, especially when you add a few sprigs of greenery!
 If you are on a budget, you can use old fabric (even sheets, pillow cases) that you have lying around.
 If you don’t have anything usable, you can find some pieces at places like Value Village for a few bucks and upcycle those old, but cute AF sheets into some ga-ga gorgeous wrapping!

-If you don’t really have the time to start sourcing fabric, there are some great small businesses selling these beautiful, ready to go wraps such as Olsen + Olsen a woman owned, eco-friendly products business from Quebec and many of the zero waste stores carry them as well such as Bare Market in Toronto.
+If you don’t really have the time to start sourcing fabric, there are some great small businesses selling these beautiful, ready to go wraps such as Olsen + Olsen a woman owned, eco-friendly products business from Quebec and many of the zero waste stores carry them as well such as Bare Market & The Re Place in Toronto.
 Then if you want to add a little more festiveness, add a few delicate pieces of greenery, a pinecone and voila!
 You can find these items outside (yes, you can step outside for some air) pretty easily here in Canada HAH!